SFU-CMPT-201/lecture-notes/12-basic-crypto.md

 different they are: the [first image](https://s3-eu-west-1.amazonaws.com/md5collisions/ship.jpg) and the [second image](https://s3-eu-west-1.amazonaws.com/md5collisions/plane.jpg).

-Then run the following commands to download those images and generate a MD5 hash for each.
+Then run the following commands to download those images and generate an MD5 hash for each.

 ```bash
 $ wget https://s3-eu-west-1.amazonaws.com/md5collisions/ship.jpg